jxnblk/mdx-docs/README.md

 ## Getting Started

-To create a new documentation site, run `npm init docs`.
+To create a new documentation site, run `npm init docs` and follow the prompts.

 To add mdx-docs to an existing Next.js app, see the [Custom Setup](docs/custom-setup.md) docs.